harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 - **Progress**: Founded  / Merged into LFPH
 - **Collaborators**: [Andreas Gebhard](https://www.linkedin.com/in/agebhard/), [Jenny Wanger](https://www.linkedin.com/in/jennywanger/)

-Lot's of different groups came together early in the year to create one of the first versions of the Bluetooth exposure notification protocol.
+Lots of different groups came together early in the year to create one of the first versions of the Bluetooth exposure notification protocol.
 I helped organize and bring a lot of these folks together in a coalition.

 One of my favorite parts of the TCN coalition is that a friend introduced me to Jenny as someone who had some time on her hands.
 She joined me to help write some PRDs for a few pieces of the EN stack.
 After a month of that she ended being one of the founders of the TCN Coalition!